See a cop on a phone in a subway station? NYC mayor wants you to send him a pic - NewsBreak

 Adams often checks out the subway system overnight.
 He said some officers tell him they’re frustrated when they see other officers not doing their jobs.

-Officers were ordered to carry and use the phones, Police Benevolent Association President Patrick Lynch said.
-They’re used to document the work officers do each day.

-“Every form we are required to fill out and every alert we receive comes through the phone,” he said.
-“If there’s a problem with cops using the phone on duty, NYPD management should change the policies and go back to pen and paper.”

-People who do decide to take pictures of officers probably shouldn’t get too close.
+People taking pictures probably shouldn’t get too close though.
 Back in March Adams warned New Yorkers to move back if they’re recording police.